vovw/vovw.github.io/md/research.md

 # Why Independent Research is Hard

+Description: Why Independent Research is Hard

 I have been doing independent research for the last ~8 months at this point.
 (Independent research *for me* is the practice of working on a problem and trying to find novel ways to solve it solo[^1])

 ## Current Research Focus

 I've been working on a few problems for the past few months, namely:

-- Multilingual voice assistants/agents
+- Better, faster, efficent Robotics systems.
 - World models or state predicting models for robotics navigation
 - Language models and their use in helping humans solve difficult problems
 - Fast inference of large models on local hardware
-- Better, faster, efficent Robotics systems.

 *PS: If you're an individual or a lab working on this, please slide into my DMs.*